simbo1905/checkatron/samples/README.md

 ## 📊 Understanding the Output

-The generated SQL will create a temporary table called `diff_result` with status codes for each column:
+The generated SQL will create a table called `diff_result` with status codes for each column:

 - **0**: Values match between tables
 - **1**: Values are different between tables